efnats/chiagarden/README.md

 ## taco_list

 [taco_list](https://github.com/efnats/chiagarden/tree/main/taco_list) is a simple wrapper script to list your destination disks and execute any command with the given parameters - for example chia_plot_sink

+## cropgains

+[cropgains](cropgains](https://github.com/efnats/chiagarden/tree/main/cropgains) is a profitability monitoring tool for your Chia farming operation providing infos about revenue, cost and profit.
+It supports automatically extracting energy consumption info from tasmota devices.

 ## machinaris